Percy Summers, Ph.D.

 Summers has a doctorate in environmental design and planning from Virginia Tech; a master’s in tropical forestry from the National Institute of Amazonian Research in Brazil; and a degree in forestry science from North Carolina State University.

-He leads the Sustainable Landscapes Partnership for Peru, a USAID-funded project.
-Summers joined Conservation International Peru in 2009 and is part of the team that successfully led the REDD+ project in the Alto Mayo Protected Forest in the Peruvian Amazon.
-He also supports the Conservation International Liberia team in the design of their sustainable landscapes approach.
-In 2017, Summers was named a Professor of Practice as part of Conservation International’s partnership with Arizona State University.
+Percy leads the Sustainable Landscapes Partnership for Peru, a USAID-funded project.
+Summers joined Conservation International-Peru in 2009 and is part of the team that successfully led the REDD+ project in the Alto Mayo Protected Forest in the Peruvian Amazon.
+He also supports the Conservation International-Liberia team in the design of their sustainable landscapes approach.
+In 2017, Summers was named a professor of practice as part of Conservation International’s partnership with Arizona State University.

 In his spare time, Summers owns a small farm in the foothills of the Yanachaga-Chemillen National Park in Peru, where he grows native fruits using sustainable methods.
 He also operates a conservation concession in the neighboring cloud forest, to prevent logging and protect the forest ecosystem.